sw-mreyes/snipe-it/README.md

 # Warning

-this is not the official repository, dont use any of this unless you know what you are doing.
+This is not the official repository, dont use any of this unless you know what you are doing.

 # original readme.md